In a previous post I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 * It may help reassure a potential customer that you are friendly, open and available (even if they never actually want to phone you)

-If you are concerned about using your home telephone number for this purpose then you could consider using your mobile phone, a cheap pre-paid mobile phone just for this purpose or an internet based phone service such as Skype or Google’s phone service.
+If you are concerned about using your home telephone number for this purpose then you could look into using your mobile phone, a cheap pre-paid mobile phone just for this purpose or an internet based phone service such as Skype or Google’s phone service.

 Social Network contacts